rorybolt/Gentoo-aarch64_be/README.md

   1) GRUB patches (quite a lot)
   4) Big endian video support for RK3399

 Since the GRUB changes are substantial and non-trivial, I have released GRUB EFI binaries preconfigured to boot from SDHC (mmcblk1) and sda.
-You will find these pre-compiled EFI images in the "standalone" directory.
+You will find these pre-compiled EFI images in the "EFI_binaries" directory.
 These will have two boot options, one for normal boot and one for an optional recovery boot.
 They will reference a (vmlinuz initrd.img) and (vmlinuz.recover initrd.recover.img) respectively.
 You will be able to build and install whatever kernel and initramfs you like as long as you rename it or link them to the generic names (e.g. vmlinuz and initrd.img) in /boot.
 Likewise you can also put in a recovery pair into /boot as long as they are named (vmlinuz.recover, initrd.recover.img).